jtiala/lunchwatch-api/README.md

 ## Tests

-To run tests, connect to the container and run these commands.
+To run tests, connect to the container and run tests with:

-    NODE_ENV=test yarn migrate
+    docker exec -it lunchwatchapi_web_1 /bin/bash
     yarn test

-Run tests with coverage.
+Run tests with coverage with:

     yarn test:coverage